-Model FX4B Fan Coil Units are designed for flexibility and can be used for upflow, horizontal, or downflow (kit required and manufactured and mobile home) applications.
-These units are designed to meet the low air leak requirements currently in effect.
-Because of this, the units need special attention in the condensate pan and drain connection area and when brazing tubing.
-These units are designed specifically for Puron and must be used only with Puron air conditioners and heat pumps as shipped.
-These units are available for applications in systems of 18,000 through 60,000 Btuh nominal cooling capacities.
-Factory-authorized, field-installed electric heater packages are available in 5 through 30 kw.
-See product data for available accessory kits.
+Model PF1MNC Fan Coil units are designed for flexibility and can be used for upflow, horizontal, or downflow applications.
+These units are designed to meet the new low air leak requirements.
+For water management, special attention is paid to the condensate pan and drain connection area.
+These units are available for systems of 18,000 through 60,000 Btuh nominal cooling capacity.
+Factory-authorized electric heater packages are available in sizes 3 through 30 kW.
+See Product Data literature for available accessory kits.